x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/sharing/sharing-policies/apply-a-sharing-policy.md

 - In the Exchange admin center, go to **recipients** \> **mailboxes**, and then select the mailbox to which you applied the sharing policy.
 Click **Edit**![Edit icon](../../media/ITPro_EAC_EditIcon.gif), click **mailbox features**, and then confirm that the correct sharing policy displays in the **Sharing policy**.

-- Run the following Exchange Management Shell command to verify the sharing policy was assigned to a user mailbox.
+- Run the following command to verify the sharing policy was assigned to a user mailbox.
 Verify that the correct sharing policy is listed for the  _SharingPolicy_ parameter.

   ```
   Get-Mailbox <username> | format-list
   ```

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
-Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612),[Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).
+Visit the forums at [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).